New York Federal Mortgage Fraud Lawyer

 What Specific Actions Could Constitute Federal Mortgage Fraud?

-Since mortgage fraud at the federal level may be prosecuted under different circumstances, it can sometimes be difficult to know exactly what might constitute a violation.
+Since mortgage fraud at the federal level may be prosecuted under different circumstances, it can sometimes be difficult to know exactly what might constitute a violation, although a seasoned New York attorney could help clear things up.
 That being said, some of the actions that most commonly lead to federal mortgage fraud charges include the following:

 - Failing to make payments on a mortgage loan to skim equity